YamHorin/YamHorin/README.md

 💬  welcome

+🙌 currently working as a BI developer

 🌱 currently in finale-year B.Sc. in software engineering specializing in Machine Learning and AI, while actively developing my skills in various programming environments.

 💡 I'm open to work, particularly in the realms of front development, backend development or AI development 💻